Consumer medicine information

 If you get any symptoms of infection or if you notice any of the symptoms above tell your doctor immediately.
 Don’t take other medicines for the infection without your doctors' advice.

-Your doctor can discuss with you the risks and benefits, to you and your baby, of receiving VOCABRIA while pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
+Your doctor can discuss with you the risks and benefits, to you and your baby, of receiving VOCABRIA TABLETS while pregnant.

-Some medicines and VOCABRIA may interfere with each other.
+Some medicines and VOCABRIA TABLETS may interfere with each other.
 These include:

 • carbamazepine, oxcarbazepine, phenobarbital, or phenytoin (also known as anticonvulsants used to treat epilepsy and prevent seizures)